GET GOLF READY

 What has this got to do with golf?

-It is thought that taking part in golf-specific training too early can lead to an early dropout rate, create muscle imbalances and also neglect teaching the fundamental skills needed for most sports.
+It is thought that taking part in golf-specific training too early can lead to an early dropout rate, create muscle imbalances and also neglect to teach the fundamental skills needed for most sports.
 In fact, research shows that early specialization in most late maturing sports results in these outcomes.

 Who else is using LTPD?